awakzdev/kubernetes-docs/README.md

 <hr>

-#### 1. To install ingress-nginx, run the following command:
+### Installation
-Add the helm chart
+1. Add the helm chart
 ```
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
 helm repo update
 ```
-Install the chart
+2. Install the chart
 ```
 helm upgrade --install ingress-nginx ingress-nginx --repo https://kubernetes.github.io/ingress-nginx --namespace ingress-nginx --create-namespace
 ```

-For more information about the ingress-nginx installation, please refer to the [getting started documententation](https://kubernetes.github.io/ingress-nginx/deploy/)

-#### 2. Create a deployment for Nginx:
+3. Create a deployment for Nginx:
 ```
 kubectl create deploy nginx --image nginx
 ```

-#### 3. Expose the Nginx deployment:
+4. Expose the Nginx deployment:
 We're gonna set this as ClusterIP to only receive communicating from inside the cluster while our ingress exposes our application.
 ```
 kubectl expose deployment nginx --port 80
 ```

-#### 4. Apply the ingress YAML file:
+5. Apply the ingress YAML file:
 - This ingress structure may be applied for different services if needed.
 You may edit and reuse for different services.
 - The ingress might vary depending on the Kubernetes provider you are using.
 ```